dougalstanton/git-checklist/README.md

 The read/write step bashes into the awkwardness of lazy IO.

-The serialisation is quick-and-dirty using Haskell's `deriving (Read,Show)` functionality which means not only is it brittle but the error messages on failure are poor and the storage format could be better too.
-In future I'd like to use a line-oriented format which is easier to edit manually if necessary.

 If you have any more than 9 items in a list the pretty printing will no longer look as pretty because only 1 character is allowed for the numbers.
 Any more than that and the checkboxes no longer line up --- not